hakanols/browser-quick-start/README.md

 # How to use

 ### Standalone
-* Just add copy browser-quick-start.mjs to your project and run with node.
+* Just copy browser-quick-start.mjs to your project and run with node.
 E.g.

        node browser-quick-start.mjs /test/hello.html